 What do you want to do?
 How to do this: Why this helps: Get continuous data Scan every 8 hours The sensor only holds 8 hours of data.
 Decide on meal doses Scan before meals Meal doses depend on carbohydrate to be eaten, current glucose level and trend arrow.
-Assess meals & snacks Scan hourly for 2-4 hours after eating Specific foods, portions and meals can affect glucose levels.
+Assess meals & snacks Scan hourly for 2-4 Specific foods, portions and meals can affect hours after eating glucose levels.
 Make notes in your app or scanner so the next time you eat a certain meal, you can look back and decide how to use insulin, portions or exercise to help reach your target glucose.
 Get a good night's sleep Scan before bed Low or high readings overnight may be prevented by using the current glucose reading and trend arrow.
 Consider scanning during the night if the day's activity or food was different from usual.
-Treat a low Scan every 15 minutes after eating fast-acting carbohydrate.
-You may need to re-treat.
-If still below 4 mmol/L, consider a finger stick check before re-treating.
+Treat a low Scan every 15 minutes You may need to re-treat.
+If still below 4 mmol/L, after eating fast-acting consider a finger stick check before re-treating. carbohydrate.
 The sensor glucose may not accurately reflect blood glucose levels that change quickly.
-Treat a high Scan hourly for 2-4 hours after giving correction insulin.
-Readings should be dropping.
-If you have type 1 diabetes, follow guidelines to prevent DKA.
-Assess patterns Review reports on your scanner, app or the LibreView cloud.
-Reports make it easier to find trends - times of the day when your readings are in target or out of target.
+Treat a high Scan hourly for 2-4 Readings should be dropping.
+If you have type 1 hours after giving diabetes, follow guidelines to prevent DKA. correction insulin.
+Assess patterns Review reports on Reports make it easier to find trends - times of your scanner, app or the day when your readings are in target or out of the LibreView cloud. target.
 This helps focus your attention.
-Stay safe with exercise Scan • before exercise • every 15-30 min • right after • 6-8 hours after Glucose levels can change quickly during exercise.
-You may need finger stick checks.
-The sensor glucose may not accurately reflect blood glucose levels that change quickly.
-A "low" glucose can occur hours after exercise.
+Stay safe with exercise Scan Glucose levels can change quickly during exercise. before exercise You may need finger stick checks.
+The sensor every 15-30 min glucose may not accurately reflect blood glucose right after levels that change quickly.
+A "low" glucose can 6-8 hours after occur hours after exercise.

-Pre-Meal Suggestions (ISF less than 1.4)
+Pre-Meal Suggestions (ISF 1.4 to 2.7)